tylerwatt12/sdrtrunk-vce/README.md

 to help, and will cause decode failures.
 - For multi-frequency tuner sources, this fork now supports an optional frequency envelope using `min_frequency` and `max_frequency`.
 This was added for trunked channels, where we'd like to make more optimal channel center choices.
-The problem this addresses is that center frequency selection not good, resulting in, in my case, the control channels being in marginal upper portion of the passband, and about 1MHz of the unusuable lower portion of the passband being in play.
-In practice, that meant a 5MHz sample rate could look insufficient when the real issue was poor center-frequency selection.
+The problem this addresses is that center frequency selection was not good, resulting in, in my case, the control channels being in marginal upper portion of the passband, and about 1MHz of the unusuable lower portion of the passband being in play.
+In practice, that meant a 5MHz sample rate could look insufficient, and losing lock was not unusual, when the real issue was poor center-frequency selection.
 - When a frequency envelope is present, sdrtrunk uses that full span to pre-position idle polyphase tuners and to guide subsequent control-channel reacquisition, so the tuner stays centered in the passband for the whole site.
 - The Frequency Editor exposes these values as `Minimum (MHz)` and `Maximum (MHz)`, and the RadioReference site import